sighupio/fury-getting-started/fury-next-on-eks/README.md

 ```

-3. Add the following line to your machine's `/etc/hosts` (not the container's):
+3. Add the following line to your machine's `/etc/hosts`:

 ```bash
 <FIRST_IP> directory.internal.demo.example.dev cerebro.internal.demo.example.dev opensearch-dashboards.internal.demo.example.dev grafana.internal.demo.example.dev gpm.internal.demo.example.dev
 ```

 Now, you can reach the ingresses directly from your browser.

+> 💡 **Advanced**: if you have a delegated zone already configured in Route53, you can use a subdomain of that zone instead of `demo.example.dev` and the DNS should just work.

 ### Forecastle